invictus-integration/docs-ifa/dashboard/groupmanagement.md

 # Group Permission Management

 To setup permissions for Azure Active Directory groups on Invictus, there are three steps to follow:
-- Setup App Registration on Microsoft Azure
+- Step 1: Setup App Registration on Microsoft Azure
+- Step 2: Add Secret Key to Invictus' Configuration
-- Sync Groups on Invictus
+- Step 3: Sync Groups on Invictus
-- Assign Groups to Folders
+- Step 4: Assign Groups to Folders

 <br>

-## Setup App Registration on Microsoft Azure
+## Step 1: Setup App Registration on Microsoft Azure

 Create a new App Registration: